- A WORD FROM OUR DIRECTOR

 - House Key Management – secure (Key Safe) storage of house keys for homeowner’s convenience.
 We can issue keys for visiting guests not accompanied by the homeowner, maintain a spare set for the residence, provide emergency response crews access if needed, etc. Rules for key access may be restrictive and require owner’s consent except for emergency situations when home access is required by response agencies.

-- Vendor/repairman access into home while owner is not present using the house key provided by the resident.
-Staff will stay with vendor/repair person until job is complete.
-Residents must schedule dates with Gatehouse staff.
-Owners may also elect to not have staff stand by while work is being done but secure home when work is completed.
+- Vendor/repairman access into home while owner is not present using the house key or garage code provided by the owner.
+Gatehouse staff cannot stay with vendor/repairman until job is complete

 - Prepare home for owner or guest arrival or after departure (by turning on/off heat, water or lights)

-- Pre and post home inspection of significant event caused by man or Mother Nature
+- Post home inspection after significant event caused by man or Mother Nature

 - Owner notification of access and closure of the home by Gatehouse staff for vendors or guests